ddkhoa/learning-note/postgres/vacuum/vacuum.md

 > <u>Question zone </u>
 >
 > In the test, I reinsert the previously deleted data.
 The index size is greater than it was before deleting data.
 The delta is even greater than when using `VACUUM` command with `INDEX_CLEANUP`.
 WHY?

-## Impact on performance
-Dead tuples in heap space and index space not only occupy space, but also slow down the query.

-Comming soon with cost formula and experimentations...